ydirson/generals-familiar/README.md

   * special rules
     * in DetailsDrawer, highlight occurrences of a rule when clicking its description
-    * identify special-rules mentionned in special-rules descriptions (eg. Shadow-Protocol, Rending in Melee, Tunneller, Frenzy)
+    * identify special-rules mentioned in special-rules descriptions (eg. Shadow-Protocol, Rending in Melee, Tunneler, Frenzy)
     * color-coding for common- vs army-rules
     * easy way to highlight units with a given rule (eg. for Robot)
     * scroll to rule def on click on keyword
   * additional info
-    * provide a menu with a few links (project's github, AF, rules)
+    * provide a menu with a few links (project's GitHub, AF, rules)
     * provide army links to army book
     * extract meaningful army-level info for permanent display (aura available from units, (optionally) spells, ...)